crisecheverria/test-npm-package-locally/README.md

 # Create a npm library

 This small project shows how to work with npm libraries locally.
-Its very useful for building your own libraries or for testing existing libraries.
+It's very useful for building your own libraries or for testing existing libraries.
 And to learn how they work for knowledge or just for contribution.
-This example comes from Fernando Herrera fron his Youtube Channel (Recommended).
+This example comes from Fernando Herrera from his YouTube channel (Recommended).

 ## Some steps: